GPU-based track-finding for the J-PARC muon g-2/EDM experiment: Analysis

 \section{Analysis}

-Using the simulator and the track finding tool, the track finding efficiency in a multiple-track condition is estimated.
+Using the simulator and the track-finding tool, the track-finding efficiency in a multiple-track condition is estimated.
 The efficiency, $\varepsilon$, is defined as follows:

 where $N_{\text{found}}$ and $N_{\text{all}}$ are the numbers of found tracks and all tracks, respectively.
 A track is regarded as found if its hits are reconstructed and clustered in continuous five vanes of the detector.
-We note that tracks with momentum greater than 200~MeV/$c$ have a sufficient number of hit points in the silicon vanes.\\ The generated momentum distribution and the reconstructed momentum distribution for different pileup rates of the positron tracks are shown in Figure \ref{fig:side_by_side} respectively.
+We note that tracks with momentum greater than 200~MeV/$c$ have a sufficient number of hit points in the silicon vanes.\\ The generated momentum distribution and the reconstructed momentum distribution for different pileup rates of the positron tracks are shown in figure \ref{fig:side_by_side} respectively.
+The plot is marked by lower efficiencies below about 80 MeV/c due to tracks without sufficient hits for reconstruction and a significant dip at about 150 Mev/c due to tracks that are disjoint as they cross the void central volume of the detector (refer figure \ref{fig:enter-label22}).

 Figure \ref{fig:c3} shows the track-finding efficiency for a single track as a function of the positron momentum under different track rate conditions.
-Even under the highest track rate condition of 6~tracks/ns, the finding efficiency remains above 90\% in the momentum range of $200~\text{MeV}/c < p < 275~\text{MeV}/c$.
+At the currently proposed intensity of $10^4$ muons/pulse, equivalent to $2\times10^5$ muons per second leading to an estimated highest decay rate of 1.5 decays/ns.
+The study shows that even for a much higher track rate of 6 tracks/ns, the finding efficiency still remains above 90\% in the momentum range of $200~\text{MeV}/c < p < 275~\text{MeV}/c$, the window that is also useful for muon g-2 analysis.

-Tracking detectors can occasionally reconstruct false hits and tracks, known as ghost hits and ghost tracks.
+Tracking detectors can occasionally reconstruct false hits and tracks, known as ghost hits.
+Ghost hits are incorrect combinations of R-sensors hits and Z-sensors hits used in track reconstruction which can impact the performance of the track reconstruction.
 To evaluate their impact, the contribution of ghost hits in reconstructed tracks is studied for single-track events.
 It is found that approximately 50\% of the tracks are found without any ghost hits, and the majority of the remaining tracks contain less than 20\% ghost hit contribution.
 Some of the contributions from ghost hits are removed during the track-fitting process, and with a more optimized track-finding algorithm, they can be further reduced.